Keeping up with the Joneses usually leads you down a bad financial path, so why look at personal finance statistics like the ones below?

 Use the financial statistics below to see where you stand.
 Just keep in mind that financial success is almost always relative.
 What one household counts as success may be just getting by for another.
 See how you stack up and use that information to plan your next financial moves.

-Each year the Bureau of Labor statistics releases an overview of average household money management stats.
-The most recent report covers spending habits for 2016.
+Each year the Bureau of Labor Statistics releases an overview of average household money management stats.
+The most recent report covers spending habits for 2020.

 Here’s how some of the budget categories that you see break down: